influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/query_language/database_management.md

 In the last example, `what_is_time` retains its original replication factor of 1.

 A successful `ALTER RETENTION POLICY` query returns an empty result.

+To store more series within the database, increase the number of data nodes and update the replication factor if needed.
+The number of data nodes must be evenly divisible by the replication factor.

+For example, if you have RF=3 in a 6 node cluster, you can add 3 nodes or change the RF to 2 and add 2 data nodes.

+> **Note:** Decreasing the replication factor (fewer copies of data in a cluster) may reduce query performance, depending on query loads.

 ### Delete retention policies with DROP RETENTION POLICY